justinjest/python-essentials/assignments/04DataWranglingAndAggregation.md

 - Open another Kaggle window in your browser.
 - On the upper right of your notebook, click on 'Add Input'.
 Click on the 'Datasets' button.
 Then do a search on 'international football results'.
 You should see one from Mart Jürisoo.
 Click on the plus sign next to that one.
 That adds the dataset to your notebook, so that you can read the CSV files.
 - Create a new code cell in your notebook for the following steps.
-- You need to find the available CSV file path names, a little tricky in Kaggle.
-Add the following code, and then run your cell:
+- You need to find the available CSV file path names.
+The first cell in your notebook, the one it came with, has the following code:
     ```python
     import pandas as pd
     import os